Adult Day Care

 Cost of Services

-Choosing an Adult Day Care Facility
+Choosing a Day Facility

 The process of choosing a senior day care facility is just as meticulous as choosing a preschool for a child.
 Because the patient may be at the facility for several hours each day, it is important to find a center that is friendly, welcoming, and capable of meeting that individual’s care needs.
 When investigating day care centers, consider the following: